ULL-ESIT-DSI-1819/dsi-1819/tema3-web/practicas/p8-t3-sessions-and-modules/README.md

    * `/login`, `/register` via GET and POST methods,
    * `/logout`  via the GET method only.
 And
    * `/content`
      * via the GET method and this is the route that will be protected.
-Users must be logged in before accessing this route, otherwise a `401`.
-Otherwise a message will be sent with an unauthorized view.
+     * Users must be logged in before accessing this route, otherwise a `401` message will be sent with an unauthorized view.
-   * It receives a parameter `object`.
-This is the configuration needed for the authentication.
-The properties are the following:
+   * It receives an Object as first  parameter.
+This object describes the configuration needed for the authentication.
+   * The properties are the following:
        * `passwordFile`: location of the file to store the users credentials.
        * `pathToProtect`: the files that will be accessible only when users are logged in.
        * `registerView`: view containing the form to register.
-It will be served at `/register`
-       * via the HTTP GET method.
+It will be served at `/register` via the HTTP GET method.
        * `successRegisterView`: view with the message to render when the user registers successfully.
        * `errorRegisterView`: view to render when there is an error in the registration.
        * `loginView`: view containing the form to log in.
-It will be served at `/login`
-       * via the HTTP GET method.
+It will be served at `/login` via the HTTP GET method.
        * `successLoginView`: view with the message to render when the user logs in successfully.
        * `errorLoginView`: view to render when there is an error in the login.
-       * `logoutView`: view to render when they log out.
+       * `logoutView`: view to render when the user logs out (visits `/logout`).
        * `unauthorizedView`: view to render when a user tries to access `/content` without being logged in
-* La aplicación que use nuestro módulo proveera las vistas en `ejs`.
+* Aunque el módulo de autorización soporta cualquier *view engine*, la aplicación de ejemplo que use nuestro módulo provee las vistas en [ejs](https://ejs.co/)
-La siguiente figura muestra la estructura de vistas del ejemplo que estamos usando:
+* La siguiente figura muestra la estructura de vistas del ejemplo que estamos usando:

   ```
   src/server/views/